theogiraudet/Bookshelf/docs/modules/view.md

 ## 🏷️ Tags

-You can find below all tags available in this module.
+You can find below below all tags available in this module.

 ---